Posted By: Susan Rooke

-When we moved out to the country I got a card to the nearest small town library, an airy, modern facility in Taylor.
+When we moved out to the country I got a card to the nearest small town library, an airy, modern facility.
 For several months I selected books at random from the general fiction shelves and devoured them with satisfaction.
 (I highly recommend the dark and rather horrifying Dan Simmons novel Drood.
 Simmons writes in the persona of 19th century author Wilkie Collins, who relates his peculiarly subservient and envious relationship with his friend, the more famous Charles Dickens.
 Wonderful period details.
 Really mesmerizing!)
 Then this past January I decided to be more methodical in my choices, probably in a misguided attempt at a New Year’s resolution.
 Starting with the fiction, I would read the 96 books on Stephen King’s Reading List for Writers.
-Or as many of them as I could find in the Taylor library.
+Or as many of them as I could find in the library.

 I didn’t get far.
 Near the top of the list King recommends an author unfamiliar to me.
 The library had several books by that author, so I checked out 2 of them and brought them home.
 And to my lasting regret, I read them.